 We insisted while getting resistance, for a larger scale MRI with contrast, or any other more detailed scan than what was previously done.
 Drew’s symptoms slowly grew worse as the months wore on all while attending school and playing football in his sophomore year.
 Scans were not done until December 2017, even though we sought an earlier appointment.
 Only hours after his head-to-toe MRI, we received the devastating call to return immediately.
 Drew was diagnosed with metastatic Ewing sarcoma.

 After a 16-month-long and painful battle, Drew passed away on April 20, 2019.
 We miss our son more than words can express, but he has an enormous circle of family and friends who want to honor his memory and leave a lasting legacy.

 Drew asked us to do two things:

 1. “Don’t be sad.
 Celebrate my life and keep my memory alive.”

 2. “Do whatever you can to help find better treatment options that ultimately cure this disease.”

 These are the reasons we have created the Drew Poet Foundation.
 We plan to raise awareness of this often misdiagnosed disease as well as raise funds to help bring better treatment options that ultimately lead to a cure for this rare pediatric cancer.
-We are partnering with Levine Children’s Hospital (where Drew was treated), part of the Atrium Health Care System in Charlotte, North Carolina.
-Through their Cancer Champions Board made up of other foundations, we will work to combine efforts to battle pediatric cancer, focusing on Ewing sarcoma research and treatment options.
+We are working through Levine Children’s Hospital, where Drew was treated in Charlotte, North Carolina.
+With their help we hope to identify research opportunities and clinical trials specifically targeting Ewing sarcoma and may partner with other foundations to combine our efforts to reach further.

 Please join the Poet family and the Drew Poet Foundation in our efforts and fundraising events so we might make a difference for the future 200-300 pediatric patients that will be diagnosed with this terrible disease each year.